magicbookproject/magicbook-codesplit/README.md

 {% codesplit example.js %}
 ```

-You can also add the class `.codesplit` to any pre tag, and automatically split the code without using the liquid tag.

-When building the book, codesplit will output the following basic structure for you.
+For both of those examples, codesplit will output the following structure for you.

 ```html
 <p>Now I want to show you an example</p>